willtseng12/willtseng12.github.io/about.md

 permalink: /about/
 ---

 I am a recent college graduate from Vassar college with a BA in both philosophy and economics.
-I enjoy working with empirical data, wrapping my head in awesome codes, and persuing over philosphical text that is rigorous in approach and insightful.
+I enjoy working with empirical data, wrapping my head in awesome codes, and persuing over philosphical texts that are rigorous in approach.
 Outside of work, I enjoy rock climbing and try to do so on a regular basis.

 ### Contact me